 You can list the main topics covered in the material and produce specific posts using long-tail keywords.
 This way, you increase the reach of your content and strengthen your core posts.

-The same content can be made available in several formats ― text, video, image, or interactive material.
+And you don’t have to stick to just written content.
+The same content can be available in text, video, audio, image, graphs, charts, infographics, or interactive material.

 Producing materials for the Internet is not a purely operational job.
 Good content depends not only on the professional’s experience and training but also on their creativity and commitment.